 Would I personally use Quicklister (to sell a property or find a tenant)?

-- Their website and management dashboard is slick and user-friendly, making it easy to add properties and manage enquiries.
-It’s all so simple.
+- Their website and management dashboard are slick and user-friendly.
+Listing and managing properties is dead simple.

-- Their service is so cheap and requires no commitments, so even if their service is dire, the downside is limited.
+- Low-risk service: it’s so cheap and there are no commitments, so even if it turns out to be a dud, the downside is minimal.

 Quicklister’s Sales Service